FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Masterstroke/How Do I/resolution.md

 ## Changing Resolution

 To change the resolution of the game, you should use BethINI.
-To launch BethINI, close Mod Organizer 2 and then navigate to the Tools folder inside your Living Skyrim install folder.
+To launch BethINI, close Mod Organizer 2 and then navigate to the Tools folder inside your Masterstroke install folder.
 BethINI can be used to tweak the game settings including resolution.

 ## Borderless/Windowed Mode

 To change the game to windowed or borderless mode, modify the INI inside the SSE Display Tweaks mod folder.

+<hr style="background-color: #dee2e6;"></hr>